PlumpMath/sfpc/README.md

-# sfpc-2015
+# Radical Computer Science
-Radical Computer Science Class at the School For Poetic Computation 2015
+## School For Poetic Computation, Fall 2015

+> You cannot reach the moon
+> by building a better ladder
+>
+> — Brett Victor